 The Master of Science degree in Food Science and Nutrition with specialization in Food Science includes advanced studies oriented toward food science, food microbiology, food preservation and safety, and health properties of foods and food components.
 The program provides students with training for doctoral studies and professional degrees, as well as careers in government agencies and industry.
 A minimum of 35 credits is required for the MS degree.

-- This program is offered on-campus and online (the online program is for Registered Dietitians only).
+- This program is offered on-campus

 - Contact your department representative or request more program information.

 - Check out department requirements and resources from your department’s website.

 - When you’re ready to take the leap, start your application.